djotaku/adventofcode/2021/Day_07/README.md

 The other approach, I can "vocalize", but have to think about programming it.
 Figure out where the highest distribution of crabs is and search around that space.
 The example input, for example, has mostly small numbers and 3 crabs already at position 2.
 I don't quite have the math training I'd need for that, but perhaps finding the average could point me in the right directions as a place to start.
 If it's like yesterday where part 2 is the same, but more, then this would definitely be the approach.

 I plan to start with the naive approach and go from there.

+### Part 2
+Looks like I can continue with the naive approach, but will want to factor this out to a function.

 ## What I Learned